golioth/docs/docs/application-services/1-lightdb-state/3-read-write-data.md

 ---
 id: read-write-data
-title: Read and Write LightDB Data
+title: Read and Write Data
 ---

 Devices interact with LightDB using the gateways available on the platform.
 For now, only CoAP is available.